by Allee Mead

 “There’s so much healthcare disparity here in the mountains,” Gardner Tyson says.
 “So anything that we can put in our armor to address healthcare disparities, any resource that we can bring to the region, it’s all welcomed.”

 After the phone call, the two organizations contacted Appalachian College of Pharmacy.
-These organizations joined forces with the Business and Economic Development Office of Wise County, the Mid-Atlantic Aviation Partnership – Virginia Tech, and NASA Langley Research Center to make this possibility of drone delivery a reality.
+These organizations joined forces with the Wise County Economic & Industrial Development, the Mid-Atlantic Aviation Partnership – Virginia Tech, and NASA Langley Research Center to make this possibility of drone delivery a reality.
 Since the event was part of the FAA study, Virginia Tech handled the application process and received approval to fly the drone.

 Since 2015 was the Health Wagon and RAM’s 16th year hosting the outreach event, program coordinators were able to determine based on past events what supplies the drone would need to deliver.
 For example, the organizations could assess approximately how many patients would arrive needing insulin and then pack that number of units onto the drone for delivery.